The best things to do in Bend for January

 Take a look at what’s happening, then vow to kick off your year by trying something different from your normal Bend adventures.

 Even better?
 Swing by the Bend Visitor Center and ask the friendly staff for their recommendations.
-Anyone who wishes Visitor Center Manager Catherine Carroll a happy birthday month gets a free sheet of Leave No Trace stickers.

 Welcome to the new year, friends!